benfulcher/GeneCategoryEnrichmentAnalysis/README.md

 # Gene Set Enrichment Analysis by Gene Score Resampling

 This is a Matlab repository for performing Gene Set Enrichment Analysis (GSEA) on Gene Ontology (GO) Terms.
-Given a set of scores assigned to genes, we use the permutation-based method of Gene Score Resampling, following the [*ermineJ*](https://erminej.msl.ubc.ca/) software package.
+Given a set of scores assigned to genes, we use the permutation-based method of Gene Score Resampling, following the methodology implemented in the [*ermineJ*](https://erminej.msl.ubc.ca/) software package.
 The package supports conventional enrichment, which generates a null distribution for some summary statistic across the scores assigned to genes annotated to a given GO Term by randomizing the assignment of genes to GO categories.
 These null distributions depend on the size of the GO Category.
 The package is currently set up to perform enrichment on GO Biological Processes.

+#### Repository Organization
 The package is organized into directories as follows:

 __DATA__:
 1. `RawData`: all data downloaded from external sources (like GO, MouseMine, etc.)
 2. `ProcessedData`: raw data processed into Matlab-readable files.

 __CODE__:
 1. `DataProcessing`: code required to process raw data.
 2. `Analysis`: code to run enrichment analysis.
-3. `ResultsComparison`: code to compare results to alternative code packages for performing GSEA.
+3. `ResultsComparison`: code to compare GSEA results to _ermineJ_.
 4. `Peripheral`: additional code files.

 All of these subdirectories can be added to the current path by running the `startup` script.

+#### Using the Repository

 There are two steps in performing an analysis:
 1. Initialize the package with the latest GO hierarchy and gene annotations (or download processed results from [figshare](https://figshare.com/s/71fe1d9b2386ec05f421)).